stat545ubc-2023/assignment-b3-Weiya818/README.md

 ## Features Descriptions (Assignment B4)

 **CSS**
-- Added CSS to make the app look nicer
+- Added CSS to make the app look nicer, mainly deals with the background color and the font color.

 **colourInput**
 - The `colourInput feature` from the `colourpicker` package in Shiny allows users to select colors through a user-friendly color picker interface.

 **shinythemes**
-- shinythemes offers many pre-built Bootstrap themes that we can use to change the appearance of the Shiny app.
+- shinythemes offers many pre-built Bootstrap themes that we can use to change the appearance of the Shiny app, mainly deals with the download button style.

 **Reactive Text Display**
 - This feature dynamically updates text in the UI based on changes to reactive inputs or filters.
 It is abble to provide real-time feedback to users about the state of the data being displayed.